- Representative measured values due to large measuring volume

-Neutron moisture measurement is very robust and a proven technology with a long track record of success for moisture measurement on bulk materials; it functions where most other moisture measurement technologies fail for various reasons.
-The large measuring volume of up to one meter in diameter ensures a representative measured value.
-Once the system has been installed and calibrated, it can be left alone for several years providing reliable and maintenance-free moisture monitoring of bulk products.
-The LB 350 can additionally be equipped with bulk density compensation.
+Neutron moisture measurement is a proven technology with a long track record of success for moisture measurement on bulk materials; it functions where most other moisture measurement technologies fail for various reasons.
+The measuring a volume with diameter of up to one meter ensures a representative measured value.
+Once the system has been installed and calibrated, it can be left alone for several years providing reliable moisture monitoring of bulk products.
+The LB 350 also be equipped with bulk density compensation.
 Bulk density compensation increases the accuracy of the moisture measurement if the bulk density of the product fluctuates.

 Moisture measurement with surface probe

 Moisture measurement with bunker probe

 Moisture measurement with surface probe on conveyor